History of the Population Information System

 Basic data about buildings for the Population Information System in Finland was collected in conjunction with the 1980 Population and Dwelling Census on the basis of a questionnaire completed by building owners and dwelling occupants.
 Since 1 November 1980, information about construction projects subject to licence has been obtained directly from municipalities.
 Extensive reviews of data on buildings and residences were conducted in the mid-1980s and before the 1990 Population and Dwelling Census.
 The reviews placed a particular focus on residential buildings and individual residences and on consistency between information about persons, residences and buildings.
 Data on buildings constructed before 1980 is somewhat less extensive than on new buildings in the Population Information System.

 Today building information is maintained and checked in close cooperation with municipal building supervision authorities.
 The duty of municipal building supervision authorities to issue notification of construction projects is based on the Population Information Act (661/2009) and Population Information Decree (128/2010).
 Today we maintain residence details related to persons and their respective residences.
 Cooperating with municipal authorities, we are also responsible for various changes and corrections to building information and maintain address and voting district information.

 Real estate information

 Basic real estate information, units of real estate and details of real estate owners were sourced from land registers when the Population Information System was established between 1969 and 1972.
 After the collection of basic data, in 1970s and 1980s local population register authorities (former local register offices) detected the personal identity codes and any missing personal details of real estate owners and recorded any changes in ownership to the system on the basis of notifications of contracts of sale.

 Today real estate information contained in the Population Information System is maintained with the help of the cadastral register of the National Land Survey of Finland.
-Information is updated once a week.
+Information is updated every weekday.
 The Population Information Act (661/2009) lays down provisions on the maintenance of real estate information.